AntaresSimulatorTeam/andromede-modeling-prototype/docs/user-guide/data.md

 ### Scenario-dependent series

 To define a parameter value that changes depending on the scenario, define a row vector, where every data set is represented by a column.
-Currently, Antares modeler does not support scenario building.
-Thus, please ensure that every scenario you want to simulate has an associated column in the scenario-dependent series file.
 Example file for a simulation with 4 scenarios:

 ~~~
 54 67.5 23.652 253